 Affordable Green Neighborhoods Grant Program

-Everyone deserves access to housing that is healthy, affordable, and accessible to jobs and amenities.
-Bank of America and USGBC are helping make it happen.
+Everyone deserves access to housing that’s healthy, affordable and accessible to jobs and amenities.
+Bank of America and USGBC are helping to make it happen.

 A solution for the community